sandredd/cs404.1-1/student-setup.md

   - Restart IntelliJ IDEA after installing your plugins
   - Open a terminal window, run the command `which bazel`, and copy the output
   - Open the preferences pane for IntelliJ IDEA
-  - Open the Other Settings dropdown on the left side pane
+  - Open the `Other Settings` dropdown on the left side pane
-  - Click on Bazel Settings to enter Bazel specific preferences
+  - Click on `Bazel Settings` to enter Bazel specific preferences
-  - Enter the output of `which bazel` into the `Bazel binary location` text field.
+  - Enter the output of the following command into the `Bazel binary location` text field.
 This instructs IntelliJ IDEA where Bazel lives on your system.
+    - Windows: `scoop which bazel`
+    - Mac OS/Linux: `which bazel`
     - You may also place the Bazel binary on your `PATH` environment variable if you prefer
   - Load your assignment repository by importing a Bazel project in IntelliJ IDEA
   - Click through until the repository is loaded (default settings are fine to use)